evanshortiss/fh-health/README.md

 #fh-health

 Module to add health checks to an application.
 This is a health check to verify the running application (connectivity, etc.) is ok, and not a replacemnt for actual testing.
-The health check returns a JSON response formatted as shown:
+The health check returns a JSON response formatted as shown below (using a single whitespace between key and values):

 ```
 {